No passwords, No popups, No cost

 2). - but all chemical reactions occur much faster at high temperatures.

 3). - the word "cleaning" is imprecise.
-The reaction we're talking about is not about removing ground in finger oils and dirt, but about electrochemically converting silver tarnish back to silver -- still, removing that oil & dirt is necessary, especially on decades-old quarters; baking soda or kosher salt in cold water is a very poor detergent :-)
+The reaction we're talking about is not about removing ground in finger oils and dirt, but about electrochemically converting silver tarnish back to silver.
+Still, removing that oil & dirt is necessary, especially on decades-old quarters, and baking soda or kosher salt in water is a poor detergent :-)

-When you take these things into consideration, the best way to help the reaction occur fast & easy, and leave any scum easily wiped off, if you are having trouble with old stuff that is dirty as well as tarnished is probably to use a TSP-based detergent like Spic and Span [affil links] and hot water.
-The hot water and strong detergent, however, would mean you'd probably want to wear dishwashing gloves [affil links] or, if you happen to have them, even chemical gloves [on eBay or Amazon].
+So to me, the best way to help the reaction occur fast & easy, and leave any scum easily wiped off, if you're dealing with old stuff that is dirty as well as tarnished, is probably to use a TSP-based detergent like Spic and Span this on eBay or Amazon [affil links] and very hot water.
+The hot water and strong detergent, however, will mean you'd probably want to wear dishwashing gloves this on eBay or Amazon [affil links] .

 Regards,